Frequently asked questions about tropical cyclones, their causes, occurrences and impacts.

-This is because a warmer ocean tends to increase the amount of moisture that gets transported from the ocean to the atmosphere, and a warmer atmosphere can hold more moisture and so have greater potential for intense rainfall events.
+This is because a warmer ocean tends to increase the amount of moisture that gets transported from the ocean to the atmosphere, and a warmer atmosphere can hold more moisture enhancing the potential for extreme rainfall and the risk of flooding and erosion events.

-Tropical cyclone days are projected to decrease in frequency in the Australian region, but it is expected that a greater percentage of total cyclones will be in the stronger categories.
+Tropical cyclone days are projected to decrease in frequency in the Australian region, but it is expected that a greater proportion will be higher intensity.
 That is, we may have fewer cyclones but the ones we do have will be stronger.

 Cyclones and other low pressure systems can cause oceanic storm surges.
 These are projected to become larger, leading to more coastal flooding when superimposed on sea-level rise.

-Heatwaves and fires are likely to occur more often and with greater intensity in future decades.
+Heatwaves are likely to occur more often and with greater intensity in future decades.
+Harsher fire weather is projected.
 Frosts and snow-storms are likely to occur less often.

 Days with heavy rainfall are projected to become more intense over most areas of Australia.

 The number of days with large hail is projected to increase along the east coast from Fraser Island to Tasmania and decrease along the southern coast of Australia.